Michael Young (baseball): Texas Rangers (2000–2012)

-Young won the AL batting title in 2005 with an average of .331, and was first in MLB in hits with 221.
-He was second in AL in at bats with 668, and his 114 runs were fifth-best in the AL. Young also established a career-high in home runs with 24.
+Young won the AL batting title in 2005 with an average of .331 and was first in MLB in hits with 221.
+He was second in AL in at-bats with 668, and his 114 runs were fifth-best.
+Young also established a career-high in home runs with 24.
 Young's 91 RBIs placed him second among all shortstops in the AL.

 On February 14, 2006, Young and Rangers teammate Mark Teixeira were selected to the United States roster for the 2006 World Baseball Classic.

-At the conclusion of the 2006 MLB All-Star Game held at PNC Park in Pittsburgh, Young was awarded the Major League Baseball All-Star Game MVP Award after hitting a game-winning two-run triple in the ninth inning.
+After the 2006 MLB All-Star Game held at PNC Park in Pittsburgh, Young was awarded the Major League Baseball All-Star Game MVP Award after hitting a game-winning two-run triple in the ninth inning.
 Young led the American League in fielding percentage at shortstop with .981.
 Young also played all 162 games of the 2006 season, had 217 hits and topped 100 RBI for the first time in his career.

 In March 2007, Young agreed to an $80 million contract extension that would have kept him with the Rangers until 2013.

-Young finished the 2007 season with a batting average of .315, which led the Rangers and was 11th-highest in the AL. Young also led the Rangers with 94 RBIs and was second among all shortstops in the AL. Young was second on the team and tied a career high in stolen bases with 13.
+Young finished the 2007 season with a batting average of .315, which led the Rangers and was 11th-highest in the AL. Young also led the Rangers with 94 RBIs and was second among all shortstops in the AL. Young was second on the team and tied a career-high in stolen bases with 13.
 Young's 201 hits were 4th in the AL, and marked the 5th consecutive 200-hit season, joining Ichiro Suzuki and Wade Boggs as the only players to do so since 1940 and just the second middle infielder, along with Charlie Gehringer, to have accomplished that feat.

 Young played in the longest All-Star game in history.
-He drove in the game-winning RBI at the 2008 MLB All-Star Game after four hours and 40 minutes of playing time.
+He drove in the game-winning RBI with a walk-off sacrifice fly in the 2008 MLB All-Star Game after four hours and 40 minutes of playing time.
 Also, in 2008 Young won the Gold Glove at shortstop for the American League.